rathinaraja/DeepCluster/README.md

 7. Diverse sampling: Apply equal-frequency binning (per cluster) to select a balanced, diverse subset for each class.
 8. Data collection: Review the samples for each WSI and include them in the appropriate class type.
 9. Expert review (optional but recommended): Have a subject-matter expert validate the sampled tiles before finalizing the training set.

+Although the workflow is demonstrated using WSIs, it is flexible and can be applied to any domain with a collection of images organized in a folder.

 # DeepCluster++ Usage Guide
 We assume representative WSIs have been selected, tiles extracted, and the resulting images filtered using appropriate preprocessing methods.
 The AutoEncoder (AE) used in this experiement was trained on a set of tiles (images) until the reconstruction quality of test samples become prominent.